vivianmiranda/cocoa3_testing/README.md

 ### The whovian-cocoa docker container <a name="appendix_jupyter_whovian"></a>

 We provide the docker image [whovian-cocoa](https://hub.docker.com/r/vivianmiranda/whovian-cocoa) to facilitate the installation of Cocoa on Windows and MacOS.
-In this appendix, we assume the users already have the docker engine installed on their local PC.
-For instructions on the installation of the docker engine on specific operating systems, please refer to [Docker's official documentation](https://docs.docker.com/engine/install/).
+This appendix assumes the users already have the docker engine installed on their local PC.
+For instructions on installing the docker engine in specific operating systems, please refer to [Docker's official documentation](https://docs.docker.com/engine/install/).

 To download and run the container for the first time, type: